yuichiro-naito/bmd/README.md

 ## hook command plugin

+Bmd calls the `prestart` plugin interface before starting a VM.
-Bmd invokes a prestart command before invoking VM and waits for its termination.
-If the prestart command fails, the VM won't boot.
+Hook command plugin implements a `prestart` function that invokes a prestart command and waits for its termination.
+If the prestart command succeeds, the VM will boot otherwise won't.
-After VM termination, bmd invokes a poststop command and waits for its termination.
-Bmd also invokes a hook command when VM status is changed.
+After VM termination, bmd calls the `poststop` plugin interface.
+Hook command plugin implements a `poststop` function that invokes a poststop command and waits for its termination.
+And then the VM state will change to `STOP`.
+Bmd also calls the `on_status_change` plugin interface when VM state is changed.
+Hook command plugin implements a `on_status_change` function that invokes a hookcmd.
+The hookcmd exit status will never affects anything.

 The command line is as follows.

 `${prestart|poststop|hookcmd} ${vm name} ${state}`